rolandjlevy/js-sliders-game/notes.md

 ### Improvements

 - improve sequence of winning - layout and styling
+- sort out position and width of leaderboard when score is added

 ### Done
 - change everything to oop
-- create another grid that shows status or change colour of each block to show status
+- change colour of each block to show status
 - dynamically generate blocks based on dropdown showing 2x2, 3x3 etc
 - sort out scoring: do a check for win
 - use firebase to store scores
+- fix bug when game size increases and heading dissapears

 ### nice shuffle function